raspberrypilearning/scary-spot-the-difference/en/step_1.md

 ---
 title: What you will learn
 ---
-By creating the Scary Spot the Difference project you will learn:
+By creating the Scary Spot the Difference project you will:

-- How to scale and display images in Python using Pygame
+- Recall how to display images using pygame
-- How to play sounds in Python using Pygame
+- Recall how to use `randrange` to pick a random number

 This resource covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](https://www.raspberrypi.org/curriculum/):